The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 Understanding the user adoption journey

-But before you roll up your sleeves and start building, there’s another thing you need to know to design your self-serve onboarding flows correctly.
+But before you roll up your sleeves and start building, there’s another thing you need to know to design your self-serve onboarding flows correctly to improve the overall customer experience.

 How your users adopt your product aka the user adoption journey.